 My hypothesis: the more years we homeschool, the more likely we develop neural networks in our adult brains; therefore, lower incidence of senility.
 Ok, so it’s just a hypothesis.

 Mama has freedom to learn with her kids.

 Math wasn’t intuitive, and school didn’t help clarify enough of it for me.
 I may have been the meme originator of “Math, solve your own problems”.
 I have a higher tolerance for math problems these days.
 My brain is more math-plastic.

 As many subjects as my children have been exposed to, I have been as well.
 Plate tectonics, ancient history, periodic table of elements, geology, forensic science, physics, Canadian history.
 This paragraph could be endless.

 Obviously I didn’t begin homeschooling to increase my IQ or prevent dementia.
 One of the anticipated goals of homeschooling is that our kids would reap the benefit of a rounded, individualized, brain expanding education.
-Turns out, I get that too.
+Turns out, we homeschool mamas get that too.

 Homeschool is another word for freedom.